US Toxic Substances Control Act (TSCA)

 US,Toxic,Substance,Control,Act,TSCA

-The full name of TSCA is the Toxic Substance Control Act, which was officially implemented on October 11, 1976.
-The Act aims to comprehensively consider the environmental, economic and social impacts of chemical substances circulating in the United States. and prevent "unreasonable risks" to human health and the environment.
+The Toxic Substance Control Act (TSCA) was officially implemented on October 11, 1976.
+The Act aims to comprehensively consider the environmental, economic, and social impacts of chemical substances circulating in the United States and prevent "unreasonable risks" to human health and the environment.
 After several revisions, it has now become the effective regulation of chemical substances in the United States.

-The Hazardous Substances Final Rule is based on TSCA Section 6 requirements that require EPA to take expedited regulatory action to regulate persistent, bioaccumulative and toxic (PBT) chemicals, and the final rule must be issued within 18 months of issuing the proposed rule, banning or restricting the production, processing and distribution of hazardous substances.
-At present, the U.S. Environmental Protection Agency (EPA) has issued a final rule for the control of hazardous substances to control 5 PBT substances, and has released 33 substances for risk assessment, of which 10 substances have completed the final risk assessment.
+The Hazardous Substances Final Rule is based on TSCA Section 6 requirements that require the Environmental Protection Agency (EPA) to take expedited regulatory action to regulate persistent, bioaccumulative and toxic (PBT) chemicals.
+The final rule must be issued within 18 months of issuing the proposed rule, banning or restricting the production, processing, and distribution of hazardous substances.
+At present, the US EPA has issued a final rule for the control of hazardous substances to control five PBT substances, and has released 33 substances for risk assessment, of which ten substances have completed the final risk assessment.

 Five PBT Chemicals under TSCA section 6(h):